estii20/water-cycle-quiz/README.md

 __Question Area__

 There are fifteen questions.
-As the player moves through the questions, there is a notification on which question they are on taken from the question index.
+As the player moves through the questions, there is a notification on which question they are on taken from the questions index.
 Answer correct, response the button correct shows a green background and if incorrect the correct answer displayed as green and the chosen wrong answer has a red background.

 __Score Area__